Interview with author Patrick Greenwood

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing ‘Paying With Fish’ book?
+What were the key challenges you faced while writing ‘Nest of Stars’ book?

 Q3.
 What books or authors have most influenced your own writing?